FlipsideCrypto/polygon-models/models/doc_descriptions/general/__overview__.md

 Convenience views (denoted ez_) are a combination of different fact and dimension tables.

 A user-defined-function (UDF) is available to decode hex encoded values to integers in this database.
-You can call this UDF by using `js_hex_to_int(FIELD)`.
+You can call this UDF by using `polygon.public.udf_hex_to_int(FIELD)`.

 ## **Using dbt docs**